sush0677/Vanna-AI/README.md

 This project, developed with the support of **Exquitech**, highlights the power of combining AI with traditional database systems, offering a solution that simplifies database interaction for users, while maintaining robust query performance and scalability.

----

-This description emphasizes the framework's role in bridging AI and databases while integrating SQL support.
-You can customize it further based on any additional specifics of the project.